MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.PersonalContacts/New-MgUserContactFolderContact.md

 # New-MgUserContactFolderContact

 ## SYNOPSIS
-Add a contact to the root Contacts folder or to the \`contacts\` endpoint of another contact folder.
+Add a contact to the root Contacts folder or to the `contacts` endpoint of another contact folder.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserContactFolderContact](/powershell/module/Microsoft.Graph.Beta.PersonalContacts/New-MgBetaUserContactFolderContact?view=graph-powershell-beta)

 ## SYNTAX